-- Gross profit dollars are expected to be negatively impacted by a one-time non-cash pretax charge of \$3 million or \$0.08 per share after-tax, related to Mayday's inventory "step up." - Interest expense on higher net debt resulting from recent acquisitions and share repurchases is expected to increase to \$3.6 million, up from the \$1.3 million expense reported in 2016. - Non-cash depreciation and amortization of intangibles is expected to increase approximately \$9 million pretax (\$0.22 per share after-tax) as a result of the recent acquisitions. - 2017 income tax expense is expected to increase, as Management is projecting a 35% effective tax rate calculated on higher pretax earnings, compared to the 2016 tax rate of 32.9%, - In summary, Management projects 2017 EPS to be in the range of \$2.16 to \$2.26 per share, which reflects the impact of the Mayday inventory "step up" charge of \$0.08 per share expected to be incurred in the first half of 2017, and the \$0.22 per share impact of additional depreciation and amortization.
+- Interest expense on higher debt (acquisition funding) is expected to be approximately \$9.5 million, reflecting an increase of \$4.9 million (or \$0.12 per share) over the \$4.6 million of interest expense in 2017; - · Non-cash depreciation and amortization of intangibles is expected to increase approximately \$7.1 million (or \$0.18 per share after-tax) as a result of the recent acquisitions.
+Purchase accounting intangible asset amortization charges are recorded at Corporate; - · Income tax expense is expected to increase in 2018 as Management is projecting a 35% effective tax rate calculated on higher pretax earnings. - In summary, Management projects 2018 EPS to be in the range of \$2.30 to \$2.40 per share, including the profit contributions from the recent acquisitions, the additional depreciation and amortization charges, higher interest, and incremental tax expense as described above.